 So I read a lot.
 And it sounds expensive, because books are really expensive in the US, but in truth, I barely spent any money last year on books.
-There are so many ways to obtain books for free (or almost free) LEGALLY, and I’m here to spill the beans, having compiled over 2 dozen ways to read for free (or almost free)!
+There are so many ways to get free books LEGALLY, and I’m here to spill the beans, having compiled over 2 dozen ways to read for free (or almost free)!

 ★ All!
 The! eBooks! and Audiobooks!